ncatlab/nlab-content/pages/1/0/0/0/1/content.md

 The **purpose of the $n$Lab** is not to make polished expositions of material; that is a happy by-product.
 The purpose is to provide a public place where people can make notes about stuff.

-We all make notes as we read papers, read books, doodle on pads of paper.
-The $n$Lab is somewhere to put all those notes, and incidentally make them available to others.
-Others might then read them and add or polish them.
-But even if they don't, it's still then easier to link to other notes that you've made.
+We all make notes as we read papers, read books and doodle on pads of paper.
+The $n$Lab is somewhere to put all those notes, and, incidentally, to make them available to others.
+Others might read them and add or polish them.
+But even if they don't, it is still easier to link from them to other notes that you've made.

 =--

-But this site started operation only a few months ago.
+This site started operation only a few months ago.
 Some structure is beginning to appear, but we are still in a very early stage.
 Your help is appreciated!

-* See [[About]] for some ideas what the $n$Lab is trying to be, and what not.
+* See [[About]] for some ideas about what the $n$Lab is trying to be, and about what it is not.

 * See the [[HowTo]]-page to get started if you want to contribute.